inBeat/inbeat-website/content/top-influencers/instagram/gardening/indonesia/_index.md

 ---
-title: Top 10 Gardening Instagram Influencers In Indonesia In 2023
+title: Top 10 Gardening Instagram Influencers In Indonesia In 2024
 description: >-
-  Find top gardening Instagram influencers in Indonesia in 2023.
-Most popular hashtags: #homedecor #rumahminimalis #inspirasirumah #homeinspiration.
+  Find top gardening Instagram influencers in Indonesia in 2024.
+Most popular hashtags: #homedecor #homeinspiration #inspirasirumahidaman #rumahminimalis.
 platform: Instagram
-hits: 10
+hits: 8
-text_top: See the best Instagram profiles on inBeat.
+text_top: Discover the top-rated Instagram influencers on inBeat.
-text_bottom: inBeat holds 10 Instagram influencers like this in Indonesia for you to contact.
+text_bottom: inBeat holds 8 Instagram influencers like this in Indonesia for you to pitch.
 profiles:
   - username: "mamazie68"
     fullname: >-